Act I · The Grove

 I snatch his throat and stand, lifting him into the air.
 "I don't want to hear it."

 He gags and grabs my arms.
-His dangling feet kick reflexively, but after a moment he settles into an unnatural calm.
+His dangling feet kick gently, but he soon settles into an unnatural calm.
 Our eyes lock as he hangs.
-It... unnerves me.

 "When I agreed to travel with you, it was in good faith despite your fucking antics."
 The sound of the frog songs fades into the background, overcome by my racing heart thrumming in my ears.
 "What about the others?
 Were you going to pick us off one by one?"